onnx/turnkeyml/docs/lemonade/getting_started.md

 That command will run a few warmup iterations, then a few generation iterations where performance data is collected.

 The prompt size, number of output tokens, and number iterations are all parameters.
-Learn more by running `lemonade oga-bench -h` `lemonade huggingface-bench -h`.
+Learn more by running `lemonade oga-bench -h` or `lemonade huggingface-bench -h`.

 ## Memory Usage